wispborne/persean-chronicles/src/main/kotlin/org/wisp/stories/dangerousGames/B_depths/story.md

 *The rest of the subpods wait outside, apparently spooked.* "Jackpot!" comes his voice.
 "There's an AI core in here! <first>, get closer and let's get this out."

-It's slow work, but *the group / you and Karengo* are able to cut loose the Beta Core, along with as much other salvage as possible.
+It's slow work, but *the group / you and Karengo* are able to cut loose the *Beta Core*, along with as much other salvage as possible.
 The crystalline growths cover everything inside the ship, making extraction difficult *, but many hands make light work and you end up with a sizable / acceptable load OR* *.
 You wish there were others to help gather more salvage.* At last, you are done.

 _(return to the surface)_

-You carefully navigate back to the surface, the knowledge that you've made it through once doing absolutely nothing to help with the very rational fear of these depths.
+Carefully, you navigate back to the surface, the knowledge that you've made it through once doing absolutely nothing to help with the very rational fear of the depths.
+Walls seem to loom just out of site, and massive, yellow eyes seem to appear, then dissolve into tricks of the light.

-Under open sky at last,
+It seems ages, but finally you break through to the surface. *A sigh of relief goes through the crew.*

 ## The Riddles